khpavel/clindoc-app-backend/API_SPECIFICATION.md

 **Notes:**
 - Accepts a `Document.id` (the Document with `type="csr"`)
-- Automatically resolves the linked `CsrDocument` and runs QC rules on it
+- Automatically resolves the linked `OutputDocument` and runs QC rules on it
-- If the `CsrDocument` doesn't exist for the Document, it will be automatically created
+- If the `OutputDocument` doesn't exist for the Document, it will be automatically created
 - Requires access to the study that owns the document
 - Returns the number of issues created
 - The same `document_id` can be used across CSR, QC, and RAG endpoints for consistent navigation